LCC-CIT/CS133JS-CourseMaterials/Labs/Lab02/CS133JS_Lab02_Part1_FunctionExercises.md

 # Lab 2, Part 1: Function Exercises

 For this part of the lab you will use the [*CS133JS_Lab02_Part1.html*](CS133JS_Lab02_Part1.html) file provided (right-click on the link, then click on "save-as" to save the file to your computer).
-You will write a second file named *Lab02_Part1.js*.
+You will create a second file named *Lab02_Part1.js*.

 For each problem, write a function in your .js file.
-In the .html file, below the comment that starts with "TODO:", write code to call that function.
-In the .js file, write the function below the "TODO:" comment.
+In the .html file, below the comment that starts with *TODO*, write code to call that function.

 1. `jsIsAwesome`&mdash;a function with no parameters and no return value:
    - Write a definition for a function that pops up an alert that says "JavaScript is awesome!".